Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: Construction of the sets E η and E η,σ for further quantitative estimates

 Since $H^{(\epsilon)} \sim \phi_{\epsilon}^2 + \dot{\phi}_{\epsilon}^2$, one gets the estimate (\ref{eq:lb_e_phi}).

 The next step is to integrate (\ref{eq:r_e_evol}).
-Note that by Propositions \ref{prop:earlyblueshift} and \ref{prop:lateblueshift}, we have $- \dot{r} \lesssim \max \{ \Omega^2, \epsilon^2 \}$, and $\Omega^2 \lesssim e^{2 K_- s}$, so
+Note that, by Propositions \ref{prop:earlyblueshift} and \ref{prop:lateblueshift}, we have $- \dot{r} \lesssim \max \{ \Omega^2, \epsilon^2 \}$, $|\phi| \lesssim \ep$ and $\Omega^2 \lesssim e^{2 K_- s}$, so

-where $C$ here is a constant independent of $\epsilon$ and $D_{NE}$, hence the second inequality follows for $S$ chosen sufficiently large and $\Delta_{\mathcal{B}}$ chosen sufficiently small.
+where $C$ is a constant independent of $\epsilon$ and $D_{NE}$.
+For the second inequality above, note that evaluating the integral gives a quantity bounded by a multiple of $\epsilon(e^{2K_- S} S^3 + \Delta_{\mathcal{B}}^2)$, hence the inequality follows for $S$ chosen sufficiently large and $\Delta_{\mathcal{B}}$ chosen sufficiently small.
 This improves (\ref{eq:b_e_bootstrap_r}) and in fact yields (\ref{eq:lb_e_r}) after a further integration.

 The estimates (\ref{eq:lb_e_lapse}) and (\ref{eq:lb_e_maxwell}) then follow from integration of (\ref{eq:lapse_e_evol}), (\ref{eq:Q_e_evol}) and (\ref{eq:gauge_e_evol}), and this also improves the remaining two bootstrap assumptions.